 4. Energize kids to love people they disagree with politically.

 “But to you who are listening I say: Love your enemies, do good to those who hate you, bless those who curse you, pray for those who mistreat you.
 If someone slaps you on one cheek, turn to them the other also.”
 Luke 6:27-29

-Even in the midst of Jesus’ 12 disciples, there was a wide range of political views.
-On one side there was Simon the Zealot, who was a part of a political movement that despised Rome’s tyrannical rule.
-On the other side, we have Matthew the tax collector, who collected taxes on behalf of Rome.
-Who knows the heated arguments that could have happened around a campfire as the disciples ate fish and chips while discussing politics?
+We see this play out in Matthew 10:1-4, when Jesus calls his 12 disciples.
+Those men had a wide range of political views.
+On one side, Simon the Zealot was part of a political movement that despised Rome’s tyrannical rule.
+On the other side, Matthew collected taxes for Rome.
+Who knows what heated arguments happened around a campfire as the disciples ate fish and chips while discussing politics?

-I’m sure you do too, otherwise you most likely wouldn’t be reading this post.
+He said, “Yes.
+I believe in Generation Z.“ I’m sure you do too; otherwise, you most likely wouldn’t be reading this post.

-So let’s help our teenagers think and talk about politics in a God-honoring way.
+So let’s help our teenagers think and talk about politics in a God honoring way.
 And then, let’s equip them to turn those conversations toward King Jesus and his kingdom that will never fail.

 This article originally appeared here.